hpc/charliecloud/doc/ch-image_desc.rst

                         arm/v7   (97247fd4822)
                         arm64/v8 (122a0342878)

-For remotely available images like Debian Buster, the associated :code:`sha256` hash is listed beside each available architecture.
-Importantly, this feature does :strong:`not` provide the hash of the local image, which is only calculated on upload.
+For remotely available images like Debian Buster, the associated digest is listed beside each available architecture.
+Importantly, this feature does *not* provide the hash of the local image, which is only calculated on push.

 :code:`import`
 ==============